-If you’ve been around the drifting scene you’ve probably heard of the KA24DE engine.
+If you’ve been around the drifting scene, then you’ve probably heard of the KA24DE engine.
 It’s the engine that all Nissan 240SXs in the U.S. used.
 You’ve probably heard that it came from the Nissan Hardbody truck.
 The KA24 was designed to replace the extremely outdated Nissan Z engine.
-Although this engine doesn’t use any kind of innovative technology it does have a following.
+Although this engine doesn’t use any innovative technology, it does have a cult following like other Nissan engines.
 In this short article, we’re going to cover everything you need to know about the KA24DE.
 You can find additional information on the KA24 Wikipedia page.

 KA24DE: Engine Basics and Specs

 The KA24DE is a 2.4L inline four-cylinder engine that uses an iron cylinder block with an aluminum cylinder head.
 Part of the reason Nissan used an iron cylinder block was to save money.
-The engine was intended for use in light trucks and SUVs so weight saving wasn’t a large concern.
+The engine was intended for use in light trucks and SUVs, so weight saving wasn’t a significant concern.
 Early versions of this engine used a SOHC design with three valves per cylinder.
-Even with its fairly large displacement, the KA24 did not implement balance shafts.
+Even with its relatively large displacement, the KA24 did not implement balance shafts.

 Later versions of this engine used a DOHC design with four valves per cylinder which increased power and efficiency.
-Oddly enough, Nissan decided to use a shim-over-bucket design for the valve train instead of rocker arms.
+Oddly enough, Nissan decided to use a shim-over-bucket configuration for the valve train instead of rocker arms.
 The KA24 uses a Hitachi sequential electronic fuel injection system.
-Some versions of this engine were specifically configured for front wheel drive.
+Nissan configured some KA24 engines for front wheel drive vehicles.